Backing Up Beaker

 So focused was Beaker on the three guys who outnumbered him, he hadn’t even noticed us pull up.

-My partner was a rookie, but he was driving.
-I stepped halfway out and leveled my long gun at the the suspects, holding it behind my door just below the bottom of the window.
-Normally I carried a rifle, but for some reason I had a Remington 870 shotgun that day.
+My partner was a rookie, but he was driving.*** I stepped halfway out the passenger side and leveled my long gun at the the suspects, holding it behind my door just below the bottom of the window.
+Normally I carried a rifle, but for some reason I had one of our Scattergun Tech modified Remington 870 shotguns that day.
 Traffic was sparse on US 281, but if anybody drove by I didn’t want to alarm anyone, and I didn’t want to “escalate” since I didn’t know specifically what was going on yet.

 “And whatever you do,” I added, “don’t get between this shotgun and those guys.”